Dollaz on My Head: Chart performance

 Dollaz on My Head debuted and peaked at number 38 on the US Billboard Hot 100 chart, on the week of June 6, 2020.
 This became Gunna's eighth top 40 hit and his highest charting song from the album "Wunna".
-The song debuted on the chart with 12 other songs from "Wunna" On April 16, 2021, the song was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over one million units in the United States.
+The song debuted on the chart with 12 other songs from "Wunna" On April 1, 2025, the song was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over three million units in the United States.

 Music video

 The music video premiered on July 24, 2020 via YouTube.
 Directed by Spike Jordan and Maxime Quoilin, it starts off with Gunna, who is playing golf on the balcony of his mansion, calling Young Thug through FaceTime.
 His game is then interrupted by a family wishing to welcome him into their neighborhood.
 He invites them in, and the family is surprised by the luxury of his house.